ossec/ossec-docs/blog/posts/2014-01-28-OSSEC-Moving-to-Github.markdown.rst

 we shall attempt it here.

 Contact pull request author to request they move to github and resubmit using github.
-If no response is recevied before the following:
+If no response is received before the following:

 -  Create github.com/ossec/bitbucket-pull-requests as a fork of github.com/ossec/ossec-hids/